A generalized Helmholtz-type decomposition of symmetric tensor fields and applications to ray transforms: Introduction

 \section{Introduction}

 The well-known Helmholtz Decomposition states that a ``sufficiently smooth, rapidly decaying" vector field in $\mathbb{R}^3$ can be uniquely decomposed into a curl-free and a divergence-free part.
 The curl-free and divergence-free parts are often referred to as the potential part and solenoidal part, respectively.
-Generalizing this decomposition, Sharafutdinov \cite{Sharafutdinov_book} proved that a symmetric $m$-tensor field in $\Rb^n$ can be uniquely decomposed into a solenoidal part and a potential part of the given tensor field.
-In a recent work \cite{Rohit_Suman}, the authors introduced $k$-solenoidal and $k$-potential tensor fields as a generalization of solenoidal and potential tensor fields in $\Rb^n$.
-A more general decomposition of symmetric $m$-tensor fields into $k$-solenoidal and $k$-potential tensor fields was discussed in \cite{Rohit_Suman}.
+Generalizing this decomposition, Sharafutdinov~\cite{Sharafutdinov_book} proved that a symmetric $m$-tensor field in $\Rb^n$ can be uniquely decomposed into a solenoidal part and a potential part of the given tensor field.
+Recently in~\cite{Rohit_Suman}, the authors introduced $k$-solenoidal and $k$-potential tensor fields as a generalization of solenoidal and potential tensor fields in $\Rb^n$.
 Their decomposition is proven under a restriction on the dimension and the order of tensor fields, which makes the decomposition not applicable for $n=2$.
 Improving on this, we prove that the decomposition result holds in $2$ dimensions as well, under a mean-zero condition on the tensor field.
-Furthermore, we proved that the imposed condition cannot be removed, as we also prove that existence of such a decomposition implies the mean-zero condition.
-There are other kinds of decompositions studied in the literature, specifically for problems in integral geometry; please refer to \cite{derevtsov3, Polyakova_Svetov_normal_Radon_numerical, ilmavirta2025elasticraytransform} and the references therein. \\
+Furthermore, we prove that the imposed condition cannot be removed, as we also prove that existence of such a decomposition implies the mean-zero condition.
+There are other kinds of decompositions studied in the literature, specifically for problems in integral geometry; we refer the reader to~\cite{derevtsov3, Polyakova_Svetov_normal_Radon_numerical, ilmavirta2025elasticraytransform} and the references therein.